teddysmithdev/buffetologist/README.md

-Teaches new investors how-to read an income statement, balance sheet, and cash0flow statement.
+Teaches new investors how-to read an income statement, balance sheet, and cash-flow statement.

 Built entierly in React and all information is pulled via Axios from Financial Prep API.